 It is worth remembering that the disclosure requirements in IFRS 13 extend to fair value measurements performed for disclosure purposes only.
-For example, IFRS 7:25 requires an entity to disclose the fair value of financial assets and financial liabilities measured at amortised cost (except when their carrying amount is a reasonable approximation of fair value).
+For example, paragraph 25 of IFRS 7 Financial Instruments: Disclosures requires an entity to disclose the fair value of financial assets and financial liabilities measured at amortised cost (except when their carrying amount is a reasonable approximation of fair value).
 The disclosures required by IFRS 13 include the level of the fair value hierarchy and a description of the valuation techniques and the inputs for fair value measurement of financial instruments within Level 2 and 3 of the fair value hierarchy.
 As indicated above, a description should be provided of significant changes in the fair value measurement techniques and the reasons thereof.
 In addition, in a higher interest rate environment, the conclusion that the carrying amount of a financial instrument (especially fixed rate debt instruments) approximates its fair value may no longer be appropriate.